-- 1. Self-identify at the school's disability services office (The name of the office that serves students with disabilities is not the same at each college.
-It could be Office of Disability Services, Student Accessibility Services, etc.).
-Parents can't help you on this one. - 2.
-This is your life--take charge! - 3.
-Enroll and apply at the disability services office. - 4.
-Ask your caseworker to help you find a good academic advisor.
+- 1. Self -identify, parents can't help you on this one. - 2.
+This is your life-- take charge! - 3.
+Enroll, apply at the Office for Students with Disabilities (ODS... the name of the office that serves students with disabilities is not the same at each college). - 4.
+Ask the OSD to help you find a "good" academic advisor!